thd3r/thd3r.github.io/_posts/2022-12-04-How-to-configure-jekyll-TeXt-theme.md

 ### Merge pull request
 ![image-7](https://raw.githubusercontent.com/thd3r/thd3r.github.io/dev/assets/images/writeup/2022-12-04-How-to-configure-jekyll-TeXt-theme/content/images/image7.png)

-# Credit

-Credit [@kitian616](https://github.com/kitian616), Thank you for making it better.

 # Conclusion

 In this article we learn how to configure several files, upload a logo, add a favicon and also deploy it to a github page

-If there is a word or sentence error in this article, Please let me know [HERE](https://twitter.com/thd3r_)
+If there is a word or sentence error in this article, Please let me know [HERE](https://twitter.com/thd3r)